MicroEJ/docs/Trainings/gettingStartedIMXRT1170KernelGREEN.rst

 .. note::

-   If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_run_on_device` section.
+   If you are using an IDE other than IntelliJ, please have a look at :ref:`sdk_6_run_on_device` section.

 * Double-click on the :guilabel:`runOnDevice` task in the Gradle tasks view.
 It may take some time: